 In person learning will involve one day of seminar, small-group workshops, outdoor studies, and collaborative small-group project work, totaling 5 hours of instruction per week.

 Spring quarter supports in-depth independent student research (including capstone-level theses) and internships.
-Students who successfully complete spring quarter can anticipate earning 16 credits, divided between 1) Advanced Social Science Research and 2) Social Science Practicum: Community Based Learning and Action, depending on individual pathways through the curriculum.
+Students who successfully complete spring quarter can anticipate earning 8, 12, or 16 credits, divided between a core advanced seminar and 1) Advanced Social Science Research and 2) Internship: Community Based Learning and Action, depending on individual pathways through the curriculum.

 Course Reference Numbers